You’re Wildcat ready.

 Upload your photo for use on your official Penn College Student ID.
-We’ll have your ID ready for you when you come to campus for Connections.
+We’ll have your ID ready for you when you come to campus for New Student Orientation.

-Upload your photo now through August 5.
-If you miss the August 5 cut-off, you’ll get your photo taken on-campus at the ID Center during Welcome Weekend.
+Check back soon for a link to upload your photo.
+If you miss the cut-off, you’ll get your photo taken on-campus at the ID Center during Welcome Weekend.

 After you have met placement requirements, your first-semester schedule will be created for you, guided by the following factors:

 - The requirements of your curriculum and recommendations of your academic school